apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

 So what is the downside?
 There are two:

-  -  Your custom interrupt handler will not have collected its state into the ``struct xcptcontext`` container.
+* Your custom interrupt handler will not have collected its state into the ``struct xcptcontext`` container.
 Therefore, it cannot communicate with operating system.
 Your custom interrupt handler has been taken "out of the game" and can no longer work with the system.

-  -  If your custom interrupt is truly going to be *high performance* then you will also have to support nested interrupts!
+* If your custom interrupt is truly going to be *high performance* then you will also have to support nested interrupts!
 The custom interrupt must have a high priority and must be able interrupt the generic interrupt handling logic.
 Otherwise, it will be occasionally delayed when there is a collision between your custom interrupt and other, lower priority interrupts.

 Getting Back into the Game
 ==========================

-As mentioned, the custom interrupt handler can not use most of the service of the OS since it has not created a ``struct xcptcontext`` container.
+As mentioned, the custom interrupt handler cannot use most of the services of the OS since it has not created a ``struct xcptcontext`` container.
 So it needs a mechanism to "get back into the game" when it needs to interact with the operating system to, for example, post a semaphore, signal a thread, or send a message.